MNJMARIA/MNJMARIA/README.md

 -->

 I'm Mariia — a Software Engineering student (Bachelor) and aspiring Java developer.
-I enjoy building apps that solve real problems, learning fast, and exploring tech possibilities like AI, VR/AR, and mobile development.
+I enjoy building apps that solve real problems, learning fast, and exploring tech possibilities like AI and mobile development.

 ### 💻 What I do
 - Develop Android & desktop apps (Java, C#)